|Educational Leadership and Policy Studies

 Students should expect to be involved in practicum activities throughout the second half of the program.

-As of Fall 2013, admission to the M.Ed. program occurs in the Fall and Spring.
-No summer admissions will be considered.
-Admission to the M.Ed. program is based on a holistic evaluation of each applicants’ demonstrated academic potential to complete all of the degree requirements successfully.
-The department faculty will consider each applicant within the context defined by her or his personal and professional qualifications.
+Admission to the M.Ed. in Educational Leadership program occurs in the Fall and Spring.
+Admission is based on a holistic evaluation of each applicants’ demonstrated academic potential to complete all degree requirements successfully.
+Success in the M.Ed. program requires a commitment to utilizing rigorous inquiry, developing strong analytical and writing skills, and demonstrating a commitment to purposeful inclusive practices that lead to learning for all students.
+The program faculty will consider each applicant within the content defined by his or her personal and professional qualifications.

 Preferred applicants must:

 Have a minimum 2 years of post-Bachelor’s teaching experience by the application deadline of the semester before your enrollment would begin if accepted

 Possess a Florida Professional Educator’s Certificate

 Have a minimum 3.00 GPA in the last half of the bachelor's earned at a regionally accredited institution.
 Applicants with GPA’s below 3.0 must submit GRE scores taken within the last 5 years (see www.gre.org).

 Submit application and supporting documents by October 15, 2017 (Spring Admissions), or June 1, 2017 (Fall Admissions)

 Submit one original, sealed copy of bachelor’s and master’s (if applicable) transcripts to the Office of Graduate Admissions.
 Previous USF graduates do not need to submit transcripts of USF coursework.